teknobingo/trust/README.md

 before_filter :access_control
 ```

-Trust assumes that current\_user is accessible.
-The user object must repond to the method role\_symbols which should return an array of one or more roles for the user.
+Trust assumes that ```current\_user``` is accessible.
+The user object must respond to the method ```role\_symbols``` which should return an array of one or more roles for the user.

 Handling access denied situations in your controller.
-Implement the following in your Application controller:
+Implement something like the following in your ApplicationController:

 ``` Ruby
 class ApplicationController < ActionController::Base